Julian Van Winkle’s Old Fashioned

-Julian Van Winkle’s Old Fashioned is a riff on the original which is one of the most popular drinks of all time.
-The origin of the Old Fashioned lies somewhere in the murky past, between 1860 and 1880.
-Some give credit to the Pendennis Club in Louisville, Kentucky.
-If not there, I would bet somewhere in that fine city because bourbon is King in Louisville.
+Julian Van Winkle’s old fashioned is a riff on the original, one of the most popular drinks of all time.
+The origin of the first lies somewhere in the murky past, circa 1860 and some give credit to the Pendennis Club in Louisville, KY. for its creation.

 A Short History of Pappy Van Winkle Bourbons

-Julian Van Winkle owned the Stitzel-Weller Distillery and began producing the Old Rip Van Winkle brand on Kentucky Derby Day, 1935.
+Julian Van Winkle owned the Stitzel-Weller distillery and began producing the Old Rip Van Winkle brand on Derby day, 1935.
 They were located in Shively, a suburb of Louisville not far from Churchill Downs.

-They sold the distillery in the early 70’s but kept the rights to the brand and the old stocks of aging bourbon.
-Julian Jr. and his son used that to bottle 10 year Old Rip Van Winkle and the 15, 20 and 23 year old expressions of Pappy Van Winkle.
+The Van Winkles sold the distillery in the early 70’s but kept the rights to the brand and the old stocks of aging bourbon.
+Julian Jr. and his son used it to bottle 10 year old Rip Van Winkle and the 15, 20 and 23 year-old expressions of Pappy Van Winkle.
 In 2002 Julian III formed a joint venture with Buffalo Trace Distillery to continue producing their brands.

-The limited production, somewhere between 10,000-15,000 bottles annually and the overwhelming demand make it a rare and pricey indulgence.
+Limited production, somewhere between 10,000 and 15,000 bottles annually and the overwhelming demand make it a rare and pricey indulgence.
 Today, black market bottles of 23 year old Pappy sell for $5,000 or more.

 Ingredients